Half-Shot/bark-spec/PROPOSAL.md

 - Ability to see individual user profiles and streams.
 - Browser features such as notifications.

-In addition, I plan to give this to users to test and get some feedback
+In addition, I plan to give this to users to test and get some feedback.

 ### ⚂ Milestone 3: Extra Features and Testing